-- Elena-Alexandra Calistru (RO-III) gave a concrete example of how youth input had improved the clarity and accessibility of her opinion, making it more relevant to younger audiences.
+- Elena-Alexandra Calistru (RO-III) gave a specific example of how youth input had improved the clarity and accessibility of her opinion, making it more relevant to younger audiences.

 - Following this exchange, Alexiane Terrochaire-Barbançon, member of the EESC president’s Youth Advisory Council, described how the YAC had contributed directly at the highest level.
-She pointed to one specific proposal from young people which had influenced President Röpke’s decisions, the creation of dedicated Housing Plan for Youth, underscoring the tangible impact of the Council’s work.
+She pointed to one specific proposal from young people which had influenced President Röpke’s decisions – the creation of a dedicated Housing Plan for Youth – underscoring the tangible impact of the Council’s work.

-The session that followed was 'From Kyiv to Tirana: Civil Society Shaping Europe’s Future'.
+The session that followed was From Kyiv to Tirana: Civil Society Shaping Europe’s Future.

-A keynote speech was delivered by Albanian Prime Minister Edi Rama, who emphasised the outstanding cooperation with the EESC and with President Röpke throughout the mandate, describing it as additional fuel for Albania’s enlargement perspective.
+A keynote speech was delivered by Albanian Prime Minister Edi Rama, who emphasised that cooperation with the EESC and with President Röpke had been outstanding throughout the term of office, describing it as additional fuel for Albania’s enlargement prospects.
 He expressed the hope that such an approach of meaningful civil society involvement would be replicated by other EU institutions in order to bolster the concept of gradual integration.

-The panel then heard reflections from EESC and Enlargement Candidate Members.
+The panel then heard reflections from EESC members and Enlargement Candidate Members.

-- Milena Angelova (BG-I) recalled her pre-accession civil society experience, praised the energy and input of ECM colleagues, cited examples from North Macedonia on water politics and Georgia on the Black Sea strategy, and acknowledged the contributions of Ukraine’s Vasyl Andreyev despite his absence.
+- Milena Angelova (BG-I) spoke about her pre-accession civil society experience, praising the energy and input of the ECM colleagues, and citing examples of input from North Macedonia on water politics and from Georgia on the Black Sea strategy; she also acknowledged the contributions of Ukraine’s Vasyl Andreyev despite his absence.

 - Boško Savković, an ECM from Serbia representing employers, stressed that sitting alongside EU colleagues gave candidate country representatives both visibility and the opportunity to directly shape EU opinions.

-- EESC member Maria del Carmen Barrera Chamorro (ES-II) stressed that enlargement is both Europe’s raison d’être and a chance to adapt the EU’s institutional framework, recalling the positive lessons of 2004 and calling for strong pre-accession support and robust cohesion policies to ensure no one is left behind.
+- EESC member Maria del Carmen Barrera Chamorro (ES-II) stressed that enlargement was both Europe’s raison d’être and a chance to adapt the EU’s institutional framework, pointing to the positive lessons of 2004 and calling for strong pre-accession support and robust cohesion policies to ensure no one was left behind.

-- Igor Zubcu, ECM from Moldova and President of the Moldovan Trade Union Confederation, underlined that the ECM initiative made enlargement a real exercise in co-creation, strengthening social dialogue at home.
-He recalled President Röpke’s 2024 visit to Chișinău and a major trade union forum with 3,500 participants as validation of Moldova’s European path, and announced progress towards creating a Moldovan Economic and Social Council on the European model.
+- Igor Zubcu, an ECM from Moldova and President of the Moldovan Trade Union Confederation, underlined that the ECM initiative made enlargement a real exercise in co-creation, strengthening social dialogue at home.
+He recalled President Röpke’s 2024 visit to Chișinău and a major trade union forum with 3 500 participants as validation of Moldova’s European path, and announced progress towards creating a Moldovan Economic and Social Council on the European model.

-- EESC member Ionuţ Sibian (RO-III) said the ECM initiative reaffirms the EESC’s mission that enlargement is about people and participation, not just institutions, and argued that early involvement of ECMs has built trust, legitimacy and networks, preparing candidate societies for membership.
+- EESC member Ionuţ Sibian (RO-III) said that the ECM initiative reaffirmed the EESC’s position that enlargement was about people and participation, not just institutions, and argued that early involvement of the ECMs had built trust, legitimacy and networks, preparing candidate societies for membership.

-- Alexander Shubin, ECM from Ukraine, gave a personal testimony of his meetings with President Röpke, praising him as a man of principle and courage whose ECM initiative and visits to Kyiv showed Ukrainian civil society that Europe’s solidarity is real.
+- Alexander Shubin, an ECM from Ukraine, gave a personal account of his meetings with President Röpke, praising him as a man of principle and courage whose ECM initiative and visits to Kyiv had shown Ukrainian civil society that Europe’s solidarity was real.

-- Ayşe Yürekli of KAGİDER, ECM from Türkiye, underlined that the initiative opened new doors for Turkish civil society, citing her own contributions to opinions, high-level fora and the EESC plenary.
-She said it showed the European dream remains alive even in difficult times and praised President Röpke’s commitment to gender equality and support for Turkish civil society.
+- Ayşe Yürekli of KAGİDER, an ECM from Türkiye, said that the initiative had opened new doors for Turkish civil society, citing her own contributions to opinions, high-level fora and the EESC plenary.
+She added that it had demonstrated that the European dream remained alive even in difficult times and praised President Röpke’s commitment to gender equality and support for Turkish civil society.

-- Pascale Joannin, Director General of the Robert Schuman Foundation, called the ECM initiative a 'laboratory of participatory enlargement,' placing it in the context of European integration and recalling the lessons of 2004.
+- Pascale Joannin, Director General of the Robert Schuman Foundation, called the ECM initiative a ‘laboratory of participatory enlargement’, placing it in the context of European integration and recalling the lessons of 2004.
 She stressed that enlargement must remain a citizen-owned process and praised the EESC for anchoring it in dialogue, participation and values.